Creating a network load balancer using an NGINX Ingress controller

 tcp: {9000: "default/example-go:8080"} portNamePrefix: "test"

-After you install the Ingress controller, the created network load balancer will have an additional listener, test-9000-tcp
+After you install the Ingress controller, the new network load balancer will have an additional listener, test-9000-tcp

 , with the forwarding settings you specified.

-The port name for the NGINX Ingress controller and network load balancer's listener is based on the forwarding settings: <external_port>-<protocol>
+The names of the NGINX Ingress controller's port and network load balancer's listener are based on the forwarding settings: <external_port>-<protocol>

 format.

-Due to technical restrictions, port names may contain a maximum of 15 characters and listener names may not start with numbers.
+Due to technical limitations, the port name is limited to 15 characters and the listener name must not start with numbers.
 Therefore, make sure that your portNamePrefix

 - Is no longer than 5-8 characters, depending on the external port value length.